aneebali/aneebali/README.md

-- 👋 Hi, I’m @aneebali
+👋 Hi, I’m Syed Aneeb Ali
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development, machine learning, and open-source projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning advanced algorithms, cloud computing, and DevOps practices.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects that involve AI, automation, or backend development.
-- 📫 How to reach me ...
+- 📫 How to reach me: You can reach me via [LinkedIn](https://www.linkedin.com/in/syedaneebali/) or email me at ali.aneeb@gmail.com.

 <!---
 aneebali/aneebali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.